utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Extentions:

-- User cancels request
+- *a User cancels request
-- System redirects user back to the dashboard
+- *a1.
+System redirects user back to the dashboard

 ![](uc03.png)